Linear growth of quantum circuit complexity

-Our results govern a straightforward notion of circuit complexity, a notion based on exact implementations of a unitary~\cite{nielsen2005geometric,dowling2008geometry,nielsen2006quantum}.
-The unitaries under consideration are constructed from Haar-random two-qubit gates.
-We prove that the circuit complexity grows linearly with time (with the number of gates applied).
-The proof is surprisingly short, given the difficulty of lower-bounding complexity.
+We prove that a random circuit's complexity grows linearly with time (with the number of gates applied).
+We consider unitaries constructed from quantum circuits composed of Haar-random two-qubit gates.
+The focus of our proof is the set of unitaries that can be generated with a fixed arrangement of gates.
+We show that this set's dimension, which we call \emph{accessible dimension}, serves as a good proxy for the quantum complexity of almost every unitary in the set.
 Our bound on the complexity holds for all random circuits described above, with probability $1$.
 Instead of invoking unitary designs~\cite{brandao2019models} or Nielsen's geometric approach~\cite{nielsen2005geometric,nielsen2006quantum,Nielsen_06_Optimal,dowling2008geometry}, we employ elementary aspects of differential topology and algebraic geometry, combined with an inductive construction of Clifford circuits.
-Clifford circuits play a pivotal role in quantum computing, as circuits that can easily be implemented fault-tolerantly.
+Clifford circuits play a pivotal role in quantum computing, as circuits that can easily be implemented fault-tolerantly~\cite{Gottesman_99_Heisenberg,Gottesman_99_Fault}.

 This work is organized as follows.
 First, we introduce the setup and definitions.
 Second, we present the main result, the complexity's exponentially long linear growth.
 We present a high-level overview of the proof third.
 The key mathematical steps follow, in the methods section.
 Two corollaries follow: an extension to random arrangements of gates and an extension to slightly imperfect gates.
 In the discussion, we compare our results with known results and explain our work's implications for various subfields of quantum physics.
 Finally, we discuss the opportunities engendered by this work.

-In Appendix~\ref{app_Alg_Review}, we review elementary algebraic geometry required for the proof.
-Proof details appear in Appendix~\ref{app_Prove_Lemma1}.
-We elaborate on states' complexities in Appendix~\ref{sec:state-complexity}.
-We prove the two corollaries in Appendices~\ref{sec_randomizedarchitectures} and~\ref{sec:proof_corollary}.
-Finally, we compare notions of circuit complexity in Appendix~\ref{sec:Nielsen}.
+In Appendix~A of Ref.~\cite{suppmaterial}, we review elementary algebraic geometry required for the proof.
+Proof details appear in Appendix~B. We elaborate on states' complexities in Appendix~ C. We prove two corollaries in Appendices~D and~E. Finally, we compare notions of circuit complexity in Appendix~F.